-Recently, I relocated from the cooler climate in Canada to the very hot country of Singapore.
+A number of years ago, I relocated from the cooler climate in Canada to the very hot country of Singapore.
 It is located very close to the equator.
-The temperature here is basically the same every day, all year.
-The daily temperature is usually about 33°C (91°F) and the humidity makes it feel like 40°C (104°F).
+Its temperature is basically the same every day, all year.
+The daily temperature is usually about 33°C (91°F) and the humidity makes it feel more like 40°C (104°F).

-I really struggled running in these temperatures during the first couple of weeks.
-It was so difficult to run in the heat and I wasn't enjoying it.
-I even tried deep water running as I thought I was going to have to stop running.
-Some days I felt quite ill after running and I began having a leg cramps at night.
-I attributed these affects to dehydration, lack of sodium in my diet and possibly lack of calcium and potassium as well.
+I really struggled running in these temperatures during my first couple of weeks.
+It was very difficult to run in this heat and I wasn't enjoying it.
+I thought I was going to have to stop outdoor running completely.
+Some days I felt ill after running, and I began having leg cramps (charley horse) at night.
+I attributed these effects to dehydration, lack of sodium in my diet and possibly lack of calcium and potassium as well.

-I changed my diet particularly the sodium in-take and I was determined to succeed (as everyone knows all runners are a little obsessed) and I continued to run regularly.
-My perseverance began to pay off.
-It has been almost four weeks now since I moved to my new "hot" location.
+I changed my diet—particularly the sodium intake.
+I was determined to succeed (as everyone knows all runners are a little obsessed) and I continued to run regularly.
+My perseverance began to pay off as I started to enjoy running in my new "hot" location.

-The running is getting easier, the leg cramps have eased and I feel good after a run.
-I even managed to do some speed training last week.
-It is still not easy running in hot weather and I don't run as fast here, but I am determined to maintain my running fitness and I did!
+The running got easier, the leg cramps stopped, and I felt good after a run.
+I even managed to do some speed training from time to time.
+It is never going to be easy running in hot weather.
+I didn't run as fast as I normally did, but I was determined to maintain my running fitness and I did!
 Whenever I struggled with running in the heat, I concentrated on keeping my form strong, thinking positive, reinforcing thoughts and it worked for the many years that I lived there!

 My experience in Singapore continues to help me whenever I am running in hot weather now.